bnannier/react-uikit/src/components/Width/Width.md

 https://getuikit.com/docs/width

 ### Define the width of elements for different viewport sizes.
-UIkit's Width component is often used in combination with grids to split content into responsive columns.
+React-uikit's width component is often used in combination with grids to split content into responsive columns.
 You can apply fractions, automatic width or expand units to fill the remaining space and combine these modes.

 ### Usage